Skip to content

 If you're a self-taught musician or producer who's already making progress, you may have found yourself wondering if investing in an audio education is worth it.
 If that sounds like you, this article is here to help you make up your mind.

 Even if you've achieved a lot this way, an audio education at a dedicated institute can help you improve at a much faster pace than going it alone.
-If you've been thinking about your career prospects, improving your creative output and are considering a music tech degree, here's what you stand to gain from choosing this path.
+If you've been thinking about your career prospects, improving your creative output and are considering either an Access to HE diploma or a music tech degree, here's what you stand to gain from choosing this path.

 1. Get better, faster with feedback from experts and peers